 Updated April 24, 2019

-Compare the storage services provided by Microsoft Azure and Google Cloud Platform (GCP).
+Compare the storage services provided by Microsoft Azure and Google Cloud.
 This article discusses the following service types:

 - Distributed object storage, or redundant key-value stores in which you can store data objects.